 If you want your used car search to be as painless as possible there’s something to be said for opting for one of the most popular models.
 After all, popular is bound to mean plentiful, so you’re almost guaranteed to have lots of choice without having to travel far from home, plus there will be a wide range of trim levels, fuel types and engine sizes to suit different tastes and budgets.

 WHAT THE USED CAR MARKET IS DOING IN 2018

 The list below details the best-selling used cars in the UK according to the Society of Motor Manufacturers and Traders (SMMT), which sourced ownership data from the DVLA.
-It is based on figures for the first quarter of 2018, when 2,031,661 used cars changed hands.
-Although this represents a 4.8 per cent drop compared with used car sales during the same period in 2017, it is still the third highest quarter one on record.
+It is based on figures for the first half of 2018, during which 4,125,090 used cars changed hands.
+Although this represents a 2.6 per cent drop compared with used car sales during the same period in 2017, it still represents a very healthy market.

 TOP 10 BEST SELLING USED CARS IN THE UK